kubernetes/enhancements/keps/sig-node/6249-gns-daemonset-coordination/README.md

 - [`test/e2e_node/`][test/e2e_node/] — extend the existing graceful node
-  shutdown suite (the only place GNS is exercised against real systemd) to assert the conditions are published before Pod termination begins and cleared on kubelet restart.
+  shutdown suite (the only place GNS is exercised against real systemd) to assert the conditions are published before Pod termination begins and cleared on kubelet restart; that a critical Pod is admitted while the default tier is being terminated and rejected once the critical tier begins; and that `GracefulNodeShutdownCriticalPhase` appears at that transition.

 ### Graduation Criteria

 #### Alpha (v1.38)

-- Feature gate `DaemonSetGracefulNodeShutdown`, default off.
+- Feature gate `DaemonSetGracefulNodeShutdown`, default off, declaring its dependency on `NodeLifecycleConditions`.
-- Kubelet writer, DaemonSet reader, and Node Lifecycle Controller clearing implemented behind the gate.
+- Kubelet writer (all three conditions), tier-aware admission, DaemonSet reader, and Node Lifecycle Controller clearing implemented behind the gate.
+- `GracefulNodeShutdownCriticalPhase` added to `k8s.io/api/core/v1`.
-- Unit and integration coverage with the gate on and off.
+- Unit and integration coverage with the gate on and off, including the critical-template cases.
-- Suppression counter metric present, with the `critical` label (pending Open Question 6).
+- Suppression counter metric present, with the `critical` label.

 #### Beta

 *Direction only; criteria to be firmed up with the WG-level plan for how the SLM writer and reader KEPs graduate together.*

-- **Multi-writer coordination.** A settled direction for ownership / coordination of node lifecycle conditions (new API or otherwise), including cross-writer synchronization of `DrainInProgress` for this KEP's AND.
+- **Multi-writer coordination.** Adoption of the mechanism defined by [#6430] (SLM: Coordinate Node lifecycle condition writers), including cross-writer handling of `DrainInProgress` for this KEP's AND and a kubelet startup reset that distinguishes writers.
 - **Amnesia-bug edge case.** The kubelet reads level-triggered shutdown state from the OS and continuously reconciles the conditions.
 - **Stale-writer detection.** Node Lifecycle Controller backstop that detects a